williamrice/EDAutomateVoiceAttackPlugin/README.md

 ***

 # Installation
+Unzip to your Voice Attack/Apps folder.
-See the InstallInstructions(READ ME).pdf included in the download
+See the Install Instructions(READ ME).pdf included in the download if you need more help installing.

 ## Current commands
 See the user guide included in the download